sl-community/rmac.obsolete/.cicd/README.md

 On the Jenkins host, a few environment variables must be set:

 `DOCKER_HOST` and `DOCKER_TLS` (if needed).
-Just make sure that a `docker` or `docker-compose` command does its work on the intended docker host.
+Just make sure that a `docker` or `docker-compose` command does its work on the intended Docker host.

 `LEDGER_HOST`: Hostname under which your target container is reachable.
 This is only relevant if you use Traefik as an reverse proxy.